tzachar/highlight-undo.nvim/README.md

 # highlight-undo.nvim

-Highlight changed text after Undo / Redo operations.
+Highlight changed text after any action which modifies the current buffer.
+This plugin was originaly written to support Undo / Redo highlighting, but is now expanded to support any other action.

 Purely lua / nvim api implementation, no external dependencies needed.

 ## In Action